the-fool/tfspec/src/tfspec/design.rst

 .. code-block:: python

-    from tfspec import Spec, OPT
+    from tfspec import Spec, Opt

     spec = Spec({
         'google_compute_firewall': {
-            'enable_logging': OPT(False)
+            'enable_logging': Opt(False)
         }
     })

 This spec will allow for :code:`google_compute_firewall` to ignore the :code:`enable_logging` key.
 But if it specifies the key, it *must* be set to the value :code:`False`.

-_Note: Without using `OPT`, all keys are assumed to be *required*.
+_Note: Without using :code:`Opt`, all keys are assumed to be *required*.

 Requiring a key with no rule
 ----------------------------

-To require a key, but without specifying a rule, use the :code:`ANYTHING` validator.
+To require a key, but without specifying a rule, use the :code:`Anything` validator.

 .. code-block:: python

-    from tfspec import Spec, ANYTHING
+    from tfspec import Spec, Anything

     spec = Spec({
         'google_compute_firewall': {
-            'description': ANYTHING
+            'description': Anything
         }
     })